ARION

 “What if we banish her from the colony?”
 Rod Vincent asked without enthusiasm from the corridor outside.
 “She can use those instincts to survive on her own out in the rainforest and remove her from further temptation against other personnel.”

 The tigress opened her eyes and simply stopped listening to the discussion about her.
+Her life was over, no matter what they decided.
 While everyone’s attention was on the conversation, she gently pushed off from the wall and floated across the small chamber.
 When she reached the control panel where the voices were coming from, she reached out and toggled two control studs.

 An alarm sounded and Ethan pressed his face back up against the window with wide eyes.
 The air pressure within the compartment began to drop quickly.